M0r13n/M0r13n/README.md

 I can offer:
 - several years of experience in hydro acoustic systems for naval, hydro graphic and commercial applications as a DevOps Engineer
 - advanced level Python programming skills
-- experience across the entire Linux stack(kernel, networking, containerization to applications)
+- experience across the entire Linux stack(from Kernel, networking, containerization to applications)
 - practical knowledge in managing highly available systems
 - experience in Open source software involvement